TanStack/table/docs/quickstart.md

   () => [
     {
       Header: 'Column 1',
-      accessor: 'col1', // accessor is the "key" in the data },
+      id: 'col1', // accessor is the "key" in the data },
     {
       Header: 'Column 2',
-      accessor: 'col2',
+      id: 'col2',
     },
   ],
   []